kerezsiz42/scanner-operator2/README.md

 )
 ```

 This effectively enables us to call this CLI program through `go run github.com/oapi-codegen/oapi-codegen/v2/cmd/oapi-codegen` with the `--config` parameter and the path to our definition.
-In the `generate.go` we make use of the `go:generate` directive and Go's metaprogramming capabilities, which means that we can write program code using program code.
-This process is ran by the programmer before compilation or build time in other words during development.
+In `generate.go`, we make use of the `go:generate` directive and Go's metaprogramming capabilities, which means that we can write program code using program code.
+This process is run by the programmer before compilation or build time, in other words, during development.

 ```go
 // internal/oapi/generate.go